Siddhipogakwar123/AI-ML_Hackathon/README.md

 - **Transformers Library**: A library for natural language processing, used to load and work with the model.
 - **Pillow**: A Python Imaging Library (PIL) fork used for image processing tasks.
 - **Tavily API**: A free-tier web search API used to perform web searches based on the image and user prompt.
+- **Streamlit**: A framework for building interactive web applications in Python.

 ---